How to add or edit a DMARC record in GoDaddy (step-by-step)

 Step 2: log into GoDaddy

-The fastest option: click your profile icon in the top right, select My Products, find your domain under Domains, and click DNS next to the domain name.
+You may also get there through My Products: click your profile icon, select My Products, find your domain under Domains, and choose DNS next to the domain name.

 Either path gets you to the same place: the DNS management screen for your domain.